Connected workflow diagram with steps, decision nodes, and an AI assistant orchestrating a multi-step automation

 • Decide: read an inbound lead and decide whether they’re high-priority enough to page the on-call rep.

-The point isn’t that the LLM runs the workflow — it doesn’t.
-It runs the one step where fuzzy reasoning is actually doing work, and the rest of the graph runs deterministically around it.
+The LLM runs the one step where fuzzy reasoning is actually doing work.
+The rest of the graph runs deterministically around it.

-“When I get a Gmail with an attachment from anyone at @acme.com, save the file to my Acme Corp folder in Drive and label the email ‘Acme/Filed.’”
+“When I get a Gmail with an attachment from anyone at @walmart.com, save the file to my Walmart folder in Drive and label the email ‘Walmart/Filed.’”

 Gmail trigger filtered on sender domain → Drive upload to a specific folder → Gmail label apply.